Mateleo/Calibrum/README.md

 - 🛠️ Get insights into potential future rankings based on your current performance and trends.
 - 🔥 Earn and display badges (emoji-based) that reflect your playing trends and achievements.

-Calibrum is created and maintained cby Mateleo & Turdyo
+Calibrum is created and maintained by Mateleo & Turdyo

 ## Activity